KernelTuner/kernel_tuner/INSTALL.rst

 Installing the Kernel Tuner
 ---------------------------

-So far we've talked about all the dependencies, but not the Kernel Tuner itself.
+So far we've installed all the dependencies.
+Now we are ready to install the Kernel Tuner itself.

 The easiest way to install is using pip: